-- Turn the selector switch to the "Low Cool" or "High Cool" position. - Rotate the temperature control to the position that is the most comfortable to you.
-When the temperature of the air entering the air conditioning unit rises a few degrees above the setting you have selected, the thermostat will turn the compressor on.
-When the temperature of the air entering the air conditioning unit drops below the selected setting, the thermostat will turn the compressor off.
-When the air conditioner is in the cooling mode, it will continue to cycle the compressor on and off until the selector switch is turned to another operation mode.
+- Press the selector button to the "Low Cool", "High Cool", or "Auto". - Set the temperature control to the position that is the most comfortable to you.
+When the temperature of the air entering the air conditioning unit rises a few degrees above the setting you have selected, the A/C will turn on.
+When the temperature of the air entering the air conditioning unit drops below the selected setting, the A/C will turn off.
+When the air conditioner is in the cooling mode, it will continue to cycle on and off until the selector button is turned to another operation mode.

-Position the louvers to the desired direction the discharge air is to flow.
+• Position the louvers to the desired direction the discharge air is to flow.